blakej11/blakej11.github.io/projects/turing-clouds/index.md

 ## Turing clouds

-This is an adaptation of [Jonathan McCabe's multi-scale Turing patterns](http://www.jonathanmccabe.com/Cyclic_Symmetric_Multi-Scale_Turing_Patterns.pdf) that adds smooth color, interactivity, a new visualization style, and real-time rendering speed.
+This is my adaptation of [Jonathan McCabe's multi-scale Turing patterns](http://www.jonathanmccabe.com/Cyclic_Symmetric_Multi-Scale_Turing_Patterns.pdf) which adds smooth color, interactivity, a new visualization style, and real-time rendering speed.

 I have a detailed description of [how it works](background.html), and you